immers-space/immers/README.md

   (temporary measure cross-hub for avatar sharing)

 ## Local dev
+* Install a self-signed certificate
+`sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout certs/server.key -out certs/server.cert`
+* Install mongodb
+* Run immer with `npm run dev` and run hub with either `npm run dev` (use Hubs dev networking servers) or `npm run start` (to connect to your hubs cloud networking server).
+* Visit hub at `https://localhost:8080`, create a room, and you will be redirected to login or register with your immer.
+You'll encounter and need to bypass certificate warnings for both the hub and immer domains

 Default immers server is `https://localhost:8081`, override with entry `IMMERS_SERVER` in hubs repo root folder `.env` file.